adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 03-19-2020 by Anne (remove PyCascades)
+Template last updated on 03-23-2020 by Anne (remove events, Discord 17k)

 [View this email]() in your browser.